-In order to avoid any possible future competition between our Group and our Controlling Shareholders, HY Steel, Mr. PS Lee and Ms. LC Lau (each a "Covenantor" and collectively the "Covenantors") have entered into the Deed of Non-competition with our Company (for itself and for the benefit of each other member of our Group) on 19 September 2018.
-Pursuant to the Deed of Non-competition, each of the Covenantors has irrevocably and unconditionally undertaken to our Company (for itself and as trustee for its subsidiaries) that, during the period that the Deed of Non-competition remains effective, he/she/it shall not, and shall procure that his/her/its associates (other than any member of our Group) not to directly or indirectly engage, participate or hold any right or interest in or render any services to or otherwise be involved in any business (whether as owner, director, operator, licensor, licensee, partner, shareholder, joint venturer, employee, consultant or otherwise) in competition with or likely to be in competition with the existing business carried on by our Group (the "Restricted Business").
+In order to avoid any possible future competition between our Group and our Controlling Shareholders, HY Steel, Mr. PS Lee and Ms. LC Lau (each a "Covenantor" and collectively the "Covenantors") have entered into the Deed of Non-competition with our Company (for itself and for the benefit of each other member of our Group) on [•].
+Pursuant to the Deed of Non-competition, each of the Covenantors has irrevocably and unconditionally undertaken to our Company (for itself and as trustee for its subsidiaries) that, during the period that the Deed of Non-competition remains effective, he/she/it shall not, and shall procure that his/her/its associates (other than any member of our Group) not to develop, acquire, invest in, participate in, carry on or be engaged, concerned or interested or otherwise be involved, whether directly or indirectly, in any business in competition with or likely to be in competition with the existing business activity of any member of our Group.